 The more I study selling the more I know that selling and business development is an exact science.
 It is an exact science because if we create a set of events we are able to accurately predict – within an error rate of a couple of percentage points – the outcome.

 Hope is not a strategy and is not scientific, every action does have a predictable outcome.
 In sales we can test and by testing get a reasonably good expectation of the outcomes.

 If the inputs are known then the outcomes will be accurately predicted!

-Here are five reasons you are not hitting your sales targets.
+Here are seven reasons you are not hitting your sales targets.

 Turn your business upside down and think of every action, every rule, and every policy as supporting the sale.
 Do this and your business will be very different!